LauVinSe/Sensors_Control_DoBotSorting/README.md

 - Marcus Yam (24441988)

 ## Project Description
 Our project integrates the Intel Real Sense D435i RGBD Camera with the DoBot Magician Robot to execute a color-sorting task.
-The primary objective is to identify, categorize by colour, and subsequently pick up and sort objects, in this case, boxes.
+The objective is to identify, sort by colour, and then pick up and sort objects, in this case, boxes.

 ## Workflow
 1. **Object Recognition:** Using the camera, the system first detects the boxes on the platform.